mofink/CPP0x/README.md

 - STL is a directory for my own (stripped down) implementation of select classes from the STL

+- concurrency is a directory for programs that use multithreading

 - algorithms is a directory for various algorithms I designed while solving practice problems, loosely organized by topic

 - statistics is a directory for programs involving simple stochastic calculations (the sort of stuff you'd see from a data scientist)